Spring Skiing at Alta

-More About Alta
+More info about Alta

-Alta Ski Resort is one of the oldest ski areas in the country and located just 32 miles from Salt Lake City International Airport.
+Alta Ski Resort is one of the oldest ski areas in the country and is located just 32 miles from Salt Lake City International Airport.
 Located at the top of Little Cottonwood Canyon, you can experience what locals refer to as “Alta Magic.”

 Alta Magic refers to everything from the beauty of the mountain, to the historical roots of tradition, to the welcoming town of Alta that will you have you dreaming of never leaving!
 Alta Magic is easy to find on the mountain with an average snowfall of over 550 inches per season.
 It’s not hard to find “the greatest snow on earth,” which Utah is known for.

 - summit elevation – 10,550 ft.

 - expert terrain – 35%

 - *Alta is a skier-only resort, no snowboarding is allowed

 Have you been lucky enough to ski Alta?
 What magic did you find?
 Share with us in the comments about your experience(s) at Alta.